Heart’s Delight at Trinity Bay - E.J. Sooley House

 "Inside, the overarching feel of E. J. Sooley House is a warm, cheery port in a storm, a treasure awash in turquoise hues to combat the harsh grey scenery out the windows..."
 Canadian Home & Country Magazine

-- One hour and thirty minutes from St. John's
+- One hour and fifteen minutes from St. John's

 - Oceanfront location at Heart's Delight on Trinity Bay